For Premier Experiences, Experience Premier

 A visit to Haro would be incomplete without a tasting at Bodega Muga.
 Bodegas Muga is a family business founded by Isaac Muga and Aurora Caño in 1932, and is located nearby La Rioja Alta.
 It is particularly known for its traditional style Reserva wines that are only produced in vintages of utmost quality.
 You will have the opportunity to taste from its portfolio of wines.

 The evening will be at leisure to relax at the hotel or further explore Briones.

 DAY 8: RIOJA – MADRID

-Depart for Madrid, the vibrant capital of Spain, this morning.
-Check in at Pestana Plaza Mayor Hotel on the vibrant Plaza Mayor — located in the heart of the city, near the markets, shops, and museums in Madrid.
-After checking in, enjoy the balance of your day at leisure to experience the nearby shops, sights, and dining options, including the nearby incredible Mercado San Miquel or Plaza Mayor with myriad dining options.
+Depart for Madrid to enjoy the vibrant capital of Spain, this morning.
+Check in at the Pestana Plaza Mayor Hotel with excellent views overlooking the vibrant Plaza Mayor — located in the heart of the city, near the markets, shops, and museums in Madrid.
+After checking in, enjoy the balance of your day at leisure to experience the nearby shops, sights, and dining options, including the nearby tempting Mercado San Miquel or Plaza Mayor with myriad dining — and shopping — options.

 DAY 9: MADRID

 This morning depart on a panoramic and guided walking tour of Madrid.
 Go deeper into Old Madrid through its narrow, cobblestone streets in the Hapsburg quarter.
 See the exceptional buildings and plazas of Renaissance and Baroque style, and discover the Royal Palace (including entrance tickets), one of the best-preserved palaces in Europe.
 Enjoy a final farewell lunch with our friend and Expert Host Chef Maria Jimenez Latorre, at one of the city’s hottest restaurants, La Posada del Nuncio for tapas and paella.

 DAY 10: MADRID